stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/02-adding-pages-to-sites/02-page-types-and-templates/02-using-content-pages/02-building-content-pages-and-templates.markdown

 4. Click *Add Page*

 By default, your new page will be added to the Navigation Menu and users can access the page you created.
-If you didn't know that there was anything other than the default Navigation Menu, head over to our [link]Navigation Menu tutorial.
+Next you'll learn how to import and export Page Fragments.